AdobeDocs/campaign-standard.de-DE/help/administration/using/configuring-transactional-messaging.md

 Sie können zum Ereignisinhalt eine Kollektion von Elementen hinzufügen, wobei jedes Element mehrere Attribute enthält.

-Diese Kollektion kann in Transaktions-E-Mails verwendet werden, um Produktlisten zum Nachrichteninhalt hinzuzufügen, wie z.
-B. eine Liste mit Produkten einschließlich Preis, Referenznummer, Menge etc. für jedes Produkt auf der Liste.
+This collection can be used in a transactional email to add [product listings](../../channels/using/event-transactional-messages.md#using-product-listings-in-a-transactional-message) to the content of the message, for example a list of products - with the price, reference number, quantity, etc. für jedes Produkt auf der Liste.

 1. Klicken Sie im **[!UICONTROL Collections]** Abschnitt auf die **[!UICONTROL Create element]** Schaltfläche.